TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Easy.
 Add better notes in README.txt for setting up the virtual environment for this

-.. todo:: Difficulty: Medium.
-Add docs for adding jquery, mochikit, and other resources to pages.

 .. todo:: Difficulty: Medium. laurin is following the tutorial path.   right now, I created a tutorials directory under _static.   perhaps, all tutorial images, etc should go in there?   just a thought.

 .. todo:: Difficulty: Medium. make sure that override_template is more visible, and provide a tutorial on how to use it